marionettejs/www/readme.md

 Installation
 -----------

 This website is built using Middleman (http://middlemanapp.com), Sass, Compass and a few node modules.
-All the dependencies are automatically installed with the help of Bundler and npm.
+All the dependencies are automatically installed with the help of Bundler (http://bundler.io/) and npm.

+If you don't have `bundler` installed, first do:

+     $ gem install bundler

+Then, do the following to install dependencies:

      $ bundle
      $ npm install